 Individualized Learning Curriculum (ILC):

 ILC is new feature of residency training recently instituted by the ACGME.
 This rotation allows senior residents to focus on specific areas of interest for their future career in pediatrics while maintaining strong general pediatric foundation.
 Our residents have participated in helicopter patient transports with our Emergency Medicine track, built simulation modules with our Program Director as part of the Academic Medicine track, and created viable business plans with our Academic Chair who also has an MBA.
 Residents are offered the vast educational resources of our facility to learn and develop.

 - This rotation teaches residents to become pediatricians who are as comfortable and competent in their role as child advocates as they are in medical practice

-- The rotation brings residents out of the hospital into communities to learn about the different needs of the community and assets the community provides so that they can provide culturally competent, and family-centered care to all children
+- The rotation takes residents out of the hospital into communities to learn about the different needs and assets the community has so that they can provide culturally competent, and family-centered care to all children

 - It enlarges the resident-physician focus from the individual child so that they can address and advocate for the whole family and community within which the child is living

 - Residents learn how to create collaborative community projects and initiatives by partnering with community based organizations.
 We participate with the work the following community programs:

 - Haitian Radio Health Literacy Project

 - Coalition for the Homeless: Family Lecture Series

 - Center for Drug-Free Living Lecture Series